agrosner/Painter/README.md

 #### Background Painting

 Background painting will take the background of the item you pass in (namely it's background drawable) and change the color as well.
+It is **strongly** advised you do not paint the actionbar background more than once on first load as this is extremely inefficient due to the fact we cannot easily retrieve the background drawable once it is set on the actionbar.

 <br />
 Example 1: